tedee-com/tedee-lock-ble-api-doc/docs/source/ble/characteristics.rst

     **UUID: 00000501-4899-489f-a301-fbee544b1db0**

     Communication via Indications.
 Used for API commands send to lock and described in section **Commands**.
-    API commands (except some described in **Commands** section) are also encrypted and require an active PTLS session.
+    API commands (except some described in the **Commands** section) are also encrypted and require an active PTLS session.

 .. _dev_logs_characteristic: